Capacitor

-In electronics, a capacitor is a device that stores electrical energy by accumulating electric charges on two closely spaced surfaces that are insulated from each other.
+A capacitor is a device that stores electrical energy by accumulating electric charges on two closely spaced surfaces that are insulated from each other.
 It is a passive electronic component with two terminals.
 A capacitor was originally known as a condenser, a term still encountered in a few compound names, such as the condenser microphone.
 Colloquially, a capacitor may be called a cap.

 The utility of a capacitor depends on its capacitance.
 While some capacitance exists between any two electrical conductors in proximity in a circuit, a capacitor is a component designed specifically to add capacitance to some part of the circuit.

 The physical form and construction of practical capacitors vary widely and many types of capacitor are in common use.
 Most capacitors contain at least two electrical conductors, often in the form of metallic plates or surfaces separated by a dielectric medium.
 A conductor may be a foil, thin film, sintered bead of metal, or an electrolyte.
 The nonconducting dielectric acts to increase the capacitor's charge capacity.
 Materials commonly used as dielectrics include glass, ceramic, plastic film, paper, mica, air, and oxide layers.
 When an electric potential difference (a voltage) is applied across the terminals of a capacitor, for example when a capacitor is connected across a battery, an electric field develops across the dielectric, causing a net positive charge to collect on one plate and net negative charge to collect on the other plate.
 No current actually flows through a perfect dielectric.
 However, there is a flow of charge through the source circuit.
 If the condition is maintained sufficiently long, the current through the source circuit ceases.
 If a time-varying voltage is applied across the leads of the capacitor, the source experiences an ongoing current due to the charging and discharging cycles of the capacitor.